 What is a Series LLC and Why You Should Care

-The series LLC allows business owners to divide multiple investments and debts and to operate each LLC as a separate entity with its own name, bank account, and recordkeeping.
+What is a Series LLC and Why You Should Care?
+The series LLC allows business owners to divide multiple investments and debts and to operate each LLC as a separate entity with its own name, bank account, and record keeping.
 Under the master LLC, each separate entity can operate autonomously.

 Accountants have recommended tax structures to minimize tax liability.
 One new trend taking hold in over a dozen states is the Series LLC.
 It is worth a look.
 It will streamline operations, accounting, and cost.
+What is a Series LLC and why it is important?
 One option you might is for businesses to better protect your assets by setting up a series limited liability company or SLLC for short.
 Here is what you need about structuring your business as an SLLC and what protections the entity offers.

 Why a SLLC?